darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 : Whether to load `data.db` which contains presets and styles.
 Disabling this option allows to run multiple instances of `darktable-cli` at the cost of inability to use `--style` option.
 Defaults to true.

 `--out-ext <extension>`
 : Set the output extension to use.
 If specified takes precedence over `<output file>`.
-Defaults to extracted from `<output file>` or `jpg` in case `<output folder>` is specified.
+By default this is extracted from `<output file>`.
+Defaults to `jpg` if `<output folder>` is specified.

 `--import <file or dir>`
 : Specify input file or folder, can be used multiple times.
-Do not combine this option with `<input file or folder>`.
+This option cannot be combined with `<input file or folder>`.

 `--icc-type <type>`
-: Specify ICC type.
-Defaults to NONE.
+: Specify ICC profile type, which is the same as specifying `output profile` in `output color profile` module.
+Defaults to image specified.
 Use `--help icc-type` for list of supported types.
+See [output color profile](../../module-reference/processing-modules/output-color-profile) for a more detailed description of the available options.

 `--icc-file <file>`
-: Specify ICC filename.
+: Specify ICC profile filename.
 Defaults to empty filename.

 `--icc-intent <intent>`
-: Specify ICC intent, Defaults to LAST.
+: Specify rendering intent, Defaults to image specified.
 Use `--help icc-intent` for list of supported intents.
+See [rendering intent](../../special-topics/color-management/rendering-intent) for a more detailed description of the available options.

 `--verbose`
 : Enables verbose output.